Can You Get Out of a Lease Agreement?

 At the end of the day, however, it all comes down to communication.
 “If you need to move and break the lease, talk to your landlord and see if you can work something out that’s mutually agreeable,” Boyes says.

-For more information on this area, see our landlord and tenant law overview.
+Visit the Super Lawyers directory to find a landlord-tenant law attorney in your area.
+For more information on this area, including proper notice requirements and the eviction process, see our landlord and tenant law overview.

 What do I do next?